Exploiting Label Skewness for Spiking Neural Networks in Federated Learning: Experiments

-We first randomly select a client with a local data shard where $|\mathcal{C}_\mathcal{M}|=0$, $|\mathcal{C}_\mathcal{K}|=249$, $|\mathcal{C}_\mathcal{J}|=8437$.
-After the same well-trained global models are locally trained in this client using FedAvg and FedLEC with one epoch, we feed them with the same test data and leverage the corresponding output features for visualization \cite{van2008visualizing}.
+\paragraph{T-SNE Visualization.} We provide a visual analysis that examines the differences in the sample features extracted by the same models following local updates between FedLEC and FedAvg, aiming to demonstrate FedLEC's effectiveness.
+We first randomly select a client with a local data shard where $|D_\mathcal{M}|=0$, $|D_\mathcal{K}|=249$, $|D_\mathcal{J}|=8437$.
+After the well-trained global models are locally trained in this client using FedAvg and FedLEC with one epoch, we feed them with the same test data and leverage the corresponding output features for visualization \cite{van2008visualizing}.
 As depicted in Figure~\ref{fig:tsne}, the test samples, especially those from minority (i.e., green samples) and missing (i.e., dark blue samples) labels, are mixed and difficult to distinguish.
 However, FedLEC can alleviate this issue and learn more discriminative features, reducing classification ambiguity when making inferences on samples from missing and minority labels.